JensJoschi/variability_timing/methods.md

 I classified the studies as plant/animal, Vertebrate/invertebrate, and water/terrestrial by filtering for different keywords (e.g. plant,flower, ento*, fish, bird) in journal titles.
 Articles that appeared in more general journals were classified manually (according to title, abstract or full text).

 Concentrating on terrestrial invertebrates, I selected only studies that measured photoperiodic response curves of more than two populations, and over at least 3 photoperiods.
 61 studies with 364-450 populations fulfilled these criteria (5 studies with a total of 90 populations did not show any PRCs but I may be able to retrieve them if I write to the authors).
 These 61 studies examined PRCs of 47 species (T.urticae and some Drosophila species were adressed in several studies) of 9 orders (1 species per study, except in one case).
 I did a forward citeation search on april 3rd 2018 on all 61 eligible studies, and found 762 further articles that cite these studies, 11 of which were suitable for inclusion. (still need to go through a few old refs).
 A further forward search on April 12th (121 new refs) brought X new studies.
+In total, y studies were included.
+I removed again all studies with exactly 3 photoperiods measured, because they are not useful for DRC  analysis, but nevertheless good for the literature search(todo).
 For all studies that were included, I noted study species, sample sizes, coordinates and altitude (if available), and saved the PRCs as .png files.
 I then extracted the data from the figures using WebPlotDigitizer Version 3.12 (Rohatgi, 2017).
 When raw data was avaiulable (x % of all cases) I used this data to test the error rate of manual extraction (todo, but small according to initial tests).
 Where neccessary,  the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 For example the points on the x-axis were in some cases not continous as the axis would suggest (e.g. x-axis in (Paolucci et al., 2013) mixes 1h intervals with 2h intervals), or points were plotted next to each other for better visibility  (Riihimaa Ari et al., 2004).
 Y-values that were slightly above 100% or below 0% were set to 100% and 0% respectively. in one figure of (Urbanski et al., 2012), 1 data point that appeared in the figure but did not exist in the available raw data was deleted.